brimdata/zed/zng/docs/spec.md

 > value in the buffer).
 Since blocks may be dropped without parsing using
 > such an optimization, any typedefs should be lifted out into the zng data
 > stream in front of the compressed blocks (i.e., the stream is rearranged
-// but its always safe to move typedefs earlier in the stream as long as
+> but it's always safe to move typedefs earlier in the stream as long as
 > the typedef order is preserved and a zng end-of-stream is not crossed).
 > For application-specific messages and end-of-stream, a compressed buffer
 > should be terminated and these messages sent as uncompressed data.